drzax/lauraelvery.com/content/contact.md

   collections](/books). '
 image:
   src: "/images/20210909_slq_qla_jruckli_035.jpg"
-  alt: Picture of Laura Elvery, wearing a pink dress and black earrings.
-In the background
+  alt: Picture of Laura Elvery at State Library of Queensland, wearing a pink dress
-    is the Brisbane River.
+    and black earrings.
+In the background is the Brisbane River.
   style: round
-  caption: At State Library of Queensland, 9 September 2021, for the Queensland Literary
+  caption: 2021 Queensland Literary Awards.
-    Awards.
 Photo by Joe Ruckli.
 menu:
   main:
     name: About & Contact